 My teaching emphasized technique as both form and personal inquiry—exploring the elements within movement that must be understood individually to achieve both efficiency and expressivity.
 Studio classes combined rigorous improvisational frameworks with demanding phrases that extended from improvisation, challenging students to integrate precision and creativity.
 In the lecture, I designed five learning modules—dance as ritual, social practice, entertainment, therapy, and art—inviting students to analyze dance across cultural and historical contexts while deepening their appreciation for its role in society.

-• A specialized course for dance majors that cultivates the “available body” — one that is soft, agile, and poised for action taught at San Diego State University.
+• A specialized course for dance majors that cultivates the “available body” — one that is soft, agile, and poised for action.
 Through rigorous training and improvisation, students developed responsiveness, adaptability, and a deeper understanding of the subtle nuances of movement.
 The class emphasized embodiment and presence, encouraging dancers to expand their physical potential and approach dancing with agility and openness.

-• An upper-division course for dance majors focused on advanced modern techniques taught at San Diego State University.
+• An upper-division course for dance majors focused on advanced modern techniques.
 Students engaged in movement research on effort and multitasking, exploring how to fulfill material with both precision and ease.
-Improvisational warm-ups and informed phrase work encouraged dancers to balance efficiency with artistic virtuosity.
-The course invited students to ask: How can I express passion while maintaining the integrity of the technique?
+Improvisational warm-ups and informed phrase work encouraged dancers to strike a balance between efficiency and artistic virtuosity.
+The course invited students to ask: How can I express passion while remaining loyal to the technique?

-• A curated, studio-based course that explores the choreographic tools and movement philosophies that define Israeli contemporary dance taught at San Diego State University.
+• A curated, studio-based course that explores the choreographic tools and movement philosophies that define Israeli contemporary dance.
 Students engage with ideas such as dancing without ambition, negotiating gravity, multitasking movement concepts, and connecting effort with delicacy and pleasure.
 Rooted in practice rather than appearance or achievement, the class welcomes students of all backgrounds.
 Readings included Contemporary Dance in Israel by Deborah Friedes Galili.

-• A 100-seat general education course examining dance through ritual, social practice, entertainment, therapy, and art across local and global perspectives taught at San Diego State University.
+• A 100-seat general education course examining dance through ritual, social practice, entertainment, therapy, and art across local and global perspectives.
 Students developed analytical tools through observation, discussion, writing, and movement experiences, guided by questions of representation and meaning in the body.
 The revised syllabus I restructured proved so successful that it remains in use today.
 Readings included Moving History/Dancing Cultures: A Dance History Reader by Ann Cooper Albright.

 This course was awarded an $18,000 University Teaching Assistantship Fellowship at the University of Utah, one of a select few chosen through a competitive campus-wide process.
 The MFA Dance program continues to use it as an exemplar.
 Readings included Feminist Theory Reader: Local and Global Perspectives by Carole Ruth McCann and Seung-Kyung Kim, and Living a Feminist Life by Sara Ahmed.